equipping lay women live their apostolate

 It refers to the fact that Christians are called to take part in the mission of Christ.

-The lay apostolate is how this mission is lived by those who are not clergy. -
+The lay apostolate is how this mission is lived by those who are not clergy or ordained. -

 The lay apostolate is lived where life already happens: